• Skip to primary navigation

 Jump to Recipe

-I first had these spiced Gujarati Aloo in D.C., thanks to my father’s cousin Mariam who would often bring them over to our place as a savory side.
+I first had these spiced potatoes in D.C., thanks to my father's cousin Mariam who would often bring them over to our place as a side.

-While there was never an aloo (potato) dish I didn’t like, these Gujarati aloo are special.
-They work well served at room temperature, and draw upon a spice profile different from the one I grew up with (this aloo sabzi version is one that I was more familiar with).
+While there was never a potato dish I didn't like, these Gujarati aloo are special.
+They work well served at room temperature, and draw upon a spice profile different from the one I grew up with.
+This aloo sabzi version is one that I was more familiar with.

-So I reached out to Mariam to share this recipe as part of my drive to capture a more complete picture of what Pakistani cuisine looks and tastes like.
-And was thrilled when she finally taught me how to make this delicious, mysterious potato dish.
+So I reached out to Mariam to share her Gujarati aloo recipe as part of my drive to capture a more complete picture of what Pakistani cuisine looks like.
+I was thrilled when I finally learned how to make this delicious, mysterious potato dish.

 gujrati-aloo-angle